crypticCaroline/ms1-plantfactory/README.md

 * Request a Quote is styled as a button to be more inviting for the users to click.
 I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
 * Submit link on the form and the Contact Us link in the form have also been styled as a button with a complete colour switch.
 The colour used are the 2 main colours for consistency and because the change between the colours are easy to see.
 * The Request a Quote in the main body of index.html and the Contact us in the Footer also open up a new tab -  I have done this so that if the user if still reading something on the main page they won't loose their place on the page.

-### Layout -  wire frames  - issue due to typo corrected using dev tools
+* The social links will send the user to the companys social media pages.
+They also change colour when hovered over.

+### Layout

+#### Homepage Wire Frame

+I have used responsive design when creating the website as the sight is expanded from a mobile first view point some of the content goes from being stacked to be in adjacent coloumns.
+This allows the user to see more of the website on a larger screen.
+I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
+I used Bootstraps for the use of the grid system and for the carousel.
+I used chrome dev tools in the development of the website and altered the column classes in devtools first before implamenting into my code.

 ![Homepage Wireframe](README-files/homepage.png)

+#### Testimonial Wireframe

 ![Testimonial Wireframe](README-files/testimonies.png)

+#### Form Wireframe

 ![Form Wireframe](README-files/form.png)

+### Imagry

-### Imagry -  should the hero or pattern image fail there is a background color set
+Should the hero or pattern image fail there is a background color set